Vietnam.vn - Nền tảng quảng bá Việt Nam

 The opposition has called on South Sudanese President Salva Kiir (pictured) to stick to the election schedule after repeatedly missing deadlines.
 (Source: AFP/Getty Images)

-Specifically, they marched in the capital Juba to be able to participate unhindered in the first national election since South Sudan gained independence in 2011.
+Specifically, they marched in the capital Juba so that they could be unhindered in participating in the first national election since South Sudan gained independence in 2011.

-Two years after becoming the world's newest nation, South Sudan descended into a civil war that killed 400,000 people, before reaching a peace deal that saw the creation of a power-sharing government in early 2020.
+Two years after becoming the world's newest nation, South Sudan descended into a civil war that killed 400,000 people, before reaching a peace deal with the creation of a power-sharing government in early 2020.

-However, many important milestones of that agreement have been missed, while key conditions paving the way for free and fair elections, including the adoption of a constitution, have yet to be implemented.
+However, many important milestones of that agreement have been missed, while key conditions paving the way for free and fair elections, including the adoption of a constitution, remain unfulfilled.

 President Salva Kiir, South Sudan's only leader since independence, has announced elections will be held in 2024 - nine years later than originally planned.

-However, the opposition at the rally said more time was needed to prepare.
-“The time left for elections in 2024 is not enough,” South Sudan Communist Party chief Joseph Wol Modesto told the rally.
+However, the opposition at the march said more time was needed to prepare.
+The head of the South Sudan Communist Party, Joseph Wol Modesto, told the rally: “The time left for the 2024 elections is not enough.”

 “The dangers of holding elections without putting the necessary conditions (in place) will lead the country to war,” the politician added.